stape-io/awin-tag/README.md

 **Override the cookie domain** - optional, can be used to override the default domain where cookies are set.

+**Override the cookie SameSite attribute** - optional, can be used to override the SameSite attribute used by cookies (by default, no SameSite attribute is set).

+**Use HttpOnly cookies** - optional, can be used to use HttpOnly cookies (not accessible via JavaScript).

 ### Useful links: